Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

-If you have ever completed an online survey then you may well have heard the phrase ‘survey demographics’.
-Survey demographics, sometimes referred to as social demographics, are a set of questions, within a survey, designed to categorise participants.
+If you have ever completed online surveys for money then you may well have heard the phrase ‘survey demographics’ before.
+Survey demographics sometimes referred to as social demographics, are a set of questions, within a survey, designed to categorise participants.

 An example of the use of this categorisation could be to see which gender is most likely to vote for a specific political party in an upcoming election.

-Here are some examples of survey demographic questions that you may come across when completing online surveys:
+Here are some examples of survey demographic questions:

 You may be asked your age, date of birth or just to select a more broad tickbox (16-25, 26-34 etc).

 You may just be asked if you are male or female.
 If a market research company want to be diverse, and accurate, they should be asking broader questions.

 Questions such as ‘do you identify as a male or female’ are a good starting point, but there should also be an option for transgender, non binary and other identifiers.